 In addition to their advantages over contemporary alternatives in high-speed processing capabilities, mainframes have held their grip on long-time users through their ability to handle multiple terabytes of data without breaking a sweat.
 That’s particularly important not only in banking, but in other information-intensive areas such as government, healthcare, insurance, utilities, and education.

 A 2020 survey revealed that among the largest enterprise mainframe users, 90% see mainframe as a platform for new growth and long-term applications.
 And the beat goes on.
 IBM, a leader in mainframe technology for over 50 years, released its latest mainframe offering, the IBM z15, in September of 2019, quickly leading to a 61 percent rise in mainframe revenues for the tech giant.

 Mainframes are successfully adapting to new use cases

 For example, with its new ability to tap into the growing AI ecosystem through use of open source languages and tools such as Scala, Python, TensorFlow, and Apache SparkML, the mainframe has become a highly capable machine learning host.
-With vendors like Precisely offering tools to integrate the huge amounts of highly valuable data residing on mainframes with Hadoop data lakes and analytics platforms like Splunk, performing big data analytics no longer requires off-loading mainframe data to the cloud or an x86 server environment.
+With vendors like Precisely offering tools to integrate the huge amounts of highly valuable data residing on mainframes with data lakes and analytics platforms like Splunk and SerivceNow, performing big data analytics no longer requires off-loading mainframe data to the cloud or an x86 server environment.

 Read our white paper